Doe Maar: History

-Formation, first albums, and breaktrough
+Formation, first albums, and breakthrough

 Doe Maar was formed in 1978 by keyboardist and vocalist Ernst Jansz, bassist Piet Dekker (they had previously played in several projects together, including Boudewijn de Groot's backing band), guitarist Jan Hendriks, and drummer Carel Copier.
 They released their debut, self-titled album a year later, and Dekker departed in 1980.

 At the end of their first tour, Jansz invited Henny Vrienten, a professional musician and composer, to join the band as their bassist.
 They began work on the group's second album, Skunk, which was released in March 1981.

 In 1982, Carel Copier suffered a career-ending injury, forcing him to depart the band.
 René van Collem was recruited in time to record Doe Maar's third album, Doris Day en andere Stukken, whose title track, "Doris Day", proved a hit.
 The album was a success and gained the band prominence among Dutch audiences.
 A dub version of the record, titled Doe De Dub, mixed by Vrienten and producer Peter Vincent, came out the same year, and the band won a Zilveren Harp award from Buma Cultuur.
 In May 1982, they were the opening act at Pinkpop.
 Van Collem left shortly after (he joined Spargo the following year) and was replaced by Jan Pijnenburg.